Infinity-harmonic maps and morphisms: Infinity-harmonic Morphisms

-\begin{proof} Suppose $\pi :E\longrightarrow B$ is a horizontally weakly conformal infinity harmonic map, and $f:B\longrightarrow \mathbb{R}$ is any (locally defined) function on $B$.
+\begin{proof} Suppose $\pi :E\longrightarrow B$ is a horizontally weakly conformal infinity-harmonic map, and $f:B\longrightarrow \mathbb{R}$ is any (locally defined) function on $B$.
 It follows from Proposition \ref{P1} that $\pi $ is horizontally weakly conformal with dilation $\lambda $ having vertical gradient.
 At points where $\pi $ is submersive, we have as in the proof of Lemma \ref{HWC2}

 At points where $\pi $ is critical, $d\pi $ is $0$ so $\left\vert \mathrm{d} (f \circ \pi )\right\vert ^{2}=0$.
 Since $\lambda $ is also zero at these points we have

 in all cases.

 Using Equation (\ref{Inf Lapl f circ pi}) and the fact that $\lambda $ has vertical gradient we have